djalbat/watchful-cli/README.md

   "watchful": "watchful -mp=4 -r=swc -u=esbuld -s=./es6 -t=./tmp -e=main.js -b=./public/lib/client.js",
 ```

-The number of child processes has also been set to `4` here, but remember this only improves things for large projects with hundreds of files.
+The number of child processes has also been set to 4 here, but remember that this only improves things for large projects with hundreds of files, otherwise it may actually have a detrimental effect.

 * The `clean` script has nothing to do with Watchful.
 It deletes the `tmp` directory and is used in the build scripts.
 Note that since the watch scripts have to be killed by the user, there is no opportunity to clean up after watching and consequently the `tmp` directory will remain.
 It is recommended that you add it to your `.gitignore` file, therefore, or make sure to always build before deployment.